MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdtf/nf-wdtf-iwdtfstrings2-get__newenum.md

 # IWDTFStrings2::get__NewEnum

 ## -description

 Gets a new iteration variable that the <b>For Each</b> loop structure implicitly uses.

 This property is read-only.

+## -parameters

+### -param ppNewEnum

+## -returns

 ## -remarks

 You cannot access the <b>_NewEnum</b> property from the JScript programming language.

 You must use the Active Template Library (ATL) to implement this functionality.
-For more information about how ATL implements this functionality, see the
-<b>ICollectionOnSTLImpl </b>interface in the MSDN Library.
+For more information about how ATL implements this functionality, see the <b>ICollectionOnSTLImpl </b>interface in the MSDN Library.

 ## -see-also

 <a href="/windows-hardware/drivers/ddi/wdtf/nn-wdtf-iwdtfstrings2">IWDTFStrings2</a>